arangodb/docs/3.10/backup-restore.md

   Hot backups are not automatically replicated between instances.
 This is true for both the Active Failover setup with 2 (or more) single servers and for the Datacenter to Datacenter Replication between clusters.
   Simply take hot backups on all instances.

+  {% hint 'info' %}
-Note that the DC2DC replication needs to be stopped before restoring a Hot Backup.
+  The DC2DC replication needs to be stopped before restoring a Hot Backup.
+  {% endhint %}

 - **Known Issues**